Art & Design

 Amazing new art center concept, and the beautiful Towada Lake

-Opened in 2008, the Towada Art Center is the focus of the city of Towada's initiative to revitalize itself through art.
+The Towada Art Center opened in 2008 and is the focus of Towada City's initiative to revitalize itself through art.
 The concept is to experience artworks that blend in with the surrounding cityscape and nature.